Cafe137/multichain-widget/README.md

 ## Recoverability

-It is OK if the flow errors out or the user navigates away.
-The app can detect which steps have been completed and resume from there.
+~~It is OK if the flow errors out or the user navigates away.
+The app can detect which steps have been completed and resume from there.~~

+This one is still under investigation.
+By having absolute amounts for xDAI and xBZZ initially, this used to work, but for the ideal UX we switched to relative amounts.
+This makes it much harder to guess whether there was a flow interruption or not.

 ## Reactivity